emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 The Emscripten implementation for the pthreads API should follow the POSIX standard closely, but some behavioral differences do exist:

-- At runtime, you can ``#include <emscripten/threading.h>`` and use the ``emscripten_has_threading_support()`` function to test whether the currently executing code was compiled with pthreads support enabled.
-If this function returns true, then the currently executing code was compiled with ``-s USE_PTHREADS=1`` (and the current browser supports multithreading).

-  If code is compiled with ``-s USE_PTHREADS=1`` and the current browser does not support multithreading, then an exception will be thrown at page load time.
-It is not possible to build one binary that would be able to leverage multithreading when available and fall back to single threaded when not.
-For such backwards compatibility, two separate builds must be done, one with ``-s USE_PTHREADS=1`` and the other with ``-s USE_PTHREADS=0``.

-- When the linker flag ``-s PTHREAD_POOL_SIZE=<integer>`` is not specified and ``pthread_create()`` is called, the new thread will not actually start to run immediately, but you must yield execution back to the browser's main event loop first (in order for `new Worker` and the related events to happen).
+- When the linker flag ``-s PTHREAD_POOL_SIZE=<integer>`` is not specified and ``pthread_create()`` is called, the new thread will not actually start to run immediately, but you must yield execution back to the browser's main event loop first (in order for ``new Worker`` and the related events to happen).
 If you don't wait but synchronously expect it to be ready (like if you join on it, or if you look at memory where you expect it to write) things may not work.
 Using a pool allows things to work more like a native build.

 - Currently several of the functions in the C runtime, such as filesystem functions like ``fopen()``, ``fread()``, ``printf()``, ``fprintf()`` etc. are not multithreaded, but instead their execution is proxied over to the main application thread.
 Memory allocation via ``malloc()`` and ``free()`` is fully multithreaded though.
 This proxying can generate a deadlock in a special situation that native code running pthreads does not have.
 See `bug 3495 <https://github.com/emscripten-core/emscripten/issues/3495>`_ for more information and how to work around this until proxying is no longer needed in Emscripten.